• Home

 For example, suppose you have identified that one of the main reasons for low conversions is low-quality lead generation sources.
 In that case, you should hire an agency that generates high-quality leads.

-After fixing the problems identified in Step 2, launch a new marketing campaign to increase MQL to SQL Conversion Rate using the same offer/product or introducing a different offer/product that has better chances of being purchased.
+After fixing the problems identified in Step 2, launch a new marketing campaign to increase the MQL to SQL Conversion Rate using the same offer/product or introducing a different offer/product that has a better chance of being purchased.

-After the new marketing campaign launches, you should monitor conversion rate after a certain period (a week or two) to check if it has increased.
-The aim of this step is to analyze results obtained from the previous steps and make data-driven decisions.
+After the new marketing campaign launches, you should monitor the conversion rate after a certain period (a week or two) to check if it has increased.
+This step aims to analyze results obtained from the previous steps and make data-driven decisions.

 You should encourage your sales team to proactively reach out to leads and close them as soon as possible.
 This will result in a higher number of MQLs converted into sales and lead generation for your business.